Gisele Yashar: Development

-Gisele Yashar was Gal Gadot's first major film role, and the actress felt that it had a major impact on her career.
+Gisele Yashar, a supporting character, was Gadot's first major film role, and the actress felt that it had a major impact on her career.
 She said that her unsuccessful experiences when trying out for Bond girl Camille Montes in the 22nd James Bond film Quantum of Solace (2008) had led to other auditions, specifically the one for Gisele.
-Gadot was cast by American director Justin Lin.
-The actress said that her background in the military helped with the audition, explaining: "I think the main reason was that Justin really liked that I was in the Israeli military, and he wanted to use my knowledge of weapons."
-In 2017, Gadot also thanked Vin Diesel for his input over her selection for the role.
+Regarding the decision to give Gisele a Mossad background, Gadot explained, "you don’t have to be Israeli to work with Mossad.
+Justin Lin and I knew we would be working on multiple films together, and we wanted her character to evolve.
+I think Justin really liked that I had served in the Israeli military and wanted to incorporate my knowledge of weapons into the role".
+In 2017, Gadot also thanked Diesel for his input over her selection for the role.
 Vanity Fair's Yohana Desta identified Gisele as "a breakthrough part that gave Gadot some mainstream recognition".

-When discussing her initial response to The Fast and The Furious franchise, Gadot said: "We don't do those kind of movies [in Israel], with those kind of standards".
+When discussing her initial response to the Fast & Furious franchise, Gadot said: "We don't do those kind of movies [in Israel], with those kind of standards".
 She performed her own stunts during the films, saying: "The adrenaline was just incredible and I enjoyed being able to do the stuff that in real life you can't."
 Gadot explained that she wanted to feel like a "tough girl" while shooting her scenes.
 For the character's return in Fast & Furious 6, Gadot told Lin that she wanted Gisele to "be more of a badass", and was given more stunt work for the film.
 Some of the stunts involved jumping from a moving motorcycle onto a Jeep, being suspended in a harness, and riding a Ducati Monster motorcycle.
 Media outlets also characterized Gisele through her sexuality; Fuse's Bianca Gracie referred to her as "sensual and intimidating", and The Stranger's Erik Henriksen called her a "villainous seductress".

+Following Gadot's return in Fast X, Rodriguez commented that Gadot had previously filmed cameos in previous films after her character's "death" in the sixth one, though none of them made it into the final cuts, with Diesel admitting that "we have shot other things a long time ago that might not have fit that specific movie as a finale.
+Doing tags is a very tricky thing because you want your great talent but at the same time you have to be very careful to maintain the emotional state of your audience at the end of the movie.
+So that’s what you’re juggling".